mhattig/Wireshark/Readme.md

 python:

-Python progams to create and transform packet captures using dumpcap, tshark, mergecap.
+This directory contains Python progams to create and transform packet captures using dumpcap, tshark, mergecap.

     time_slies.py - capture all packets on a channel over test duration period Y in slices of time X. Examples use Y = 10 minutes, X = 2 minutes.